About the Fight COVID MKE COVID-19 Individual Risk Estimator

-Comparison to Other Risks: This box lets you compare COVID risk to other common risks.
+Comparing COVID to Other Risks: This box lets you compare COVID risk to other common risks.
 It shows, for people like you, how life expectancy is affected by car accidents, cancer, and flu and pneumonia (from causes other than COVID).
-This box compares the average days of life lost due from COVID through December 2021, for people like you, to one-year estimates of lost life expectancy, and estimates over your remaining expected life.
+This box compares the average days of life lost due from COVID through December 2021, for people like you, to one-year estimates of lost life expectancy loss from the other causes.

 Vaccination reduces your risk of becoming infected and greatly reduces your risk of becoming seriously ill from COVID.
 Vaccines also help keep you from infecting people around you.
 Serious side effects from vaccination are very rare compared to COVID.
 The yellow bars show the chance someone like you will die from COVID.
 For vaccines, the risk of a serious side effect is less than 1 out of 100,000 and almost all people with serious vaccine side effects recover.

 Vaccine boosters: Vaccine protection wears off over time.
 But you can get another shot of the vaccine, called a booster, which restores your protection.
 The CDC recommends a booster for the Pfizer and Moderna vaccines after 6 months, and for the Johnson & Johnson vaccine after 2 months.